eerchov/PulseDive-PS/README.md

 1. Save list of IPs/Domains in the Input.csv file.
 Square brackets around dots are optional.
 2. Execute “PulseDive-Lookup.ps1” PowerShell script
-3. Script will grab all IOCs from Input.csv one-by-on and will look them up using PulseDive API.
+3. Script will grab all IOCs from Input.csv one-by-one and will look them up using PulseDive API.
 The results will be stored in Output_[DATE]_[TIME].csv file

 # Configurations
 1. Register for a free account on PulseDive.com and get API key associated with your profile.
 Update $pulsedive_api_key variable in PulseDive-Lookup.ps1 with your key